High blood pressure

 • if you are over the age of 80 and your blood pressure s 150/90 mmHg or above.

-Complications of high blood pressure
+The risks of having high blood pressure

 If our blood pressure remains elevated for long periods of time this can put an extra strain on our heart and cardiovascular system, as well as other organs in the body including our eyes, kidneys and brain.
-This puts us at higher risk of developing certain conditions, some off which may be potentially serious or life changing (NHS,2021).
-Some of these potential complications include:

-• Strokes
+• strokes,

-• Peripheral artery disease
+• peripheral artery disease,

-• Aortic aneurysms.
+• aortic aneurysms.

 While this can all sound quite overwhelming, the good news is that high blood pressure is a very treatable condition and there are lots of lifestyle changes you can employ to reduce your blood pressure.
 Even a small reduction in your blood pressure can have a great impact on your health and wellbeing and reduce the risks of complications.